 - Prohibition of Nondisclosure Provisions for Sexual Harassment Claims: Effective July 11, 2018, employers are prohibited from including non-disclosure provisions in settlement agreements that prevent complainants from disclosing or discussing the facts underlying sexual harassment claims unless the condition of non-disclosure is the preference of the complainant.
 If the complainant wishes to include a non-disclosure provision, employers must provide such individuals with a 21-day period to consider whether to accept confidentiality language covering their sexual harassment claims, along with a 7-day period after signing a settlement agreement to revoke it.
 Note: This law does not bar provisions that require that the settling individual maintain the confidentiality of the terms of the agreement.

-- Prohibition on Mandatory Arbitration Provisions for Sexual Harassment Claims: Effective July 11, 2018, employers are prohibited from instituting mandatory arbitration agreements for claims of workplace sexual harassment.
+- Prohibition on Mandatory Arbitration Provisions for Sexual Harassment Claims: Effective July 11, 2018, except where inconsistent with federal law, employers are prohibited from instituting mandatory arbitration agreements for claims of workplace sexual harassment.

 This announcement is intended only as a general discussion of these issues.
 It is not considered to be legal advice or relied upon.
 If you need assistance with specific matters, our attorneys would be pleased to provide additional details or advice about specific situations.
 RPJ partner Deena R. Merlen focuses her practice on employment and labor law, intellectual property, media and general business/corporate law and RPJ Associate Allison“Ally” M. Grein regularly counsels clients on intellectual property, entertainment and employment law matters.